Apply between 1 December 2017 and 17 January 2018

-After completing the Master's Degree Programme in Cultural Studies, the student
+After completing the Master's degree programme in Cultural Studies, you will be able to

-- is able to understand the nature of current cultural work
+- understand the nature of current cultural work

-- is able to identify and use key theoretical perspectives to conceptualize culture and cultural processes
+- identify and use key theoretical perspectives to conceptualize culture and cultural processes

-- is able to make justified and ethical choices in her/his professional activities
+- make justified and ethical choices in your professional activities

-- can operate in a group and can argue and report on the basis of systematic research
+- operate in a group and argue and report on the basis of systematic research

 - have established a competence to continue studies for a Ph.D.

-Eligibility criteria to the MDP in Cultural Studies consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+Eligibility criteria to the Master's degree programmes consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
 Applicants must meet both in order to be considered eligible.

 To be eligible to apply for a Master’s programme at UTA, an applicant must have